Long after initial repair and repainting, the bungalow is weathering well |

 original look.
 Bill had the presence of mind to photograph certain fine details

-before stripping the accumulated layers of old roofing off (there were three layers, including the original shingles), gaining a precise record of things
+before stripping the accumulated layers of old roofing off (there were three layers, including the original wooden shingles) giving a precise record of things

-like the tiny lift blocks at the bargeboard ends, for example.
+like the tiny lift blocks at the barge board tips.
 This proved invaluable,

 because when three layers of roofing masking an underlying structure are removed, such

-details easily disappear with them.
-Without the pictures, one might have rebuilt
+small details can easily disappear with them.
+Without these pictures, one might have rebuilt

-them without the riser blocks and lost the slightly oriental shift they impart to the Tudor
+them without the riser blocks and lost the slightly oriental shift they impart to a Tudor

 bungalow design.